-Check out the infographic below, and keep reading to learn more about how lean works.
+Check out the infographic below, and keep reading to learn more about how lean project management works.

 How lean works.

-At the core of lean practices and tools is this idea of making improvements that minimize waste while maximizing customer or end user value.
+At the core of lean project management is this idea of making improvements that minimize waste while maximizing customer or end user value.
 The magic of lean comes from this mindset shift of having people leave behind their functional affiliations and looking at the process through the lens of the customer (not to mention their upstream or downstream coworkers).

 Being lean doesn’t have to be difficult (even though, as humans, we sometimes overcomplicate things).
 Successful lean events hinge on the following: